Skip to main content

 Every individual should work with university faculty and staff to develop a personal emergency plan that outlines appropriate resources and responses in the event of an emergency.
 The plan should include specific evacuation procedures, sheltering procedures, and means of communication in the event of an emergency.
 It should also contain:

-• for each of the buildings that the individual frequents, the safest location on each floor where they can await assistance from emergency personnel;
+• for each of the buildings that the individual frequents, the safest location on each floor where they can await assistance for emergency personnel;

 • communication tools that the individual can use to inform emergency personnel of their location;

 • the names of at least two friends/coworkers who are willing and able to provide assistance to the individual during an emergency.
 These individuals should be a friend or coworker who is likely to be in the same building at a similar time frame as the individual.
-They should familiarize themselves with appropriate procedures by reviewing the Be Prepared website and the section of this website on assisting individuals with disabilities.
+They should familiarize themselves with appropriate procedures by reviewing the Be Prepared page and the section below on assisting individuals with disabilities.

-Individuals should familiarize themselves with, and follow the guidance of, the Be Prepared website for the appropriate response to various types of emergencies.
-This website describes three basic responses to emergency situations: shelter in place, wherein individuals locate and remain in a safe area within their general vicinity, evacuate, in which individuals leave their building or lockdown, which is when you barricade yourself in a safe place due to a person with a weapon threatening campus.
+Individuals should familiarize themselves with, and follow the guidance of, the Be Prepared page for the appropriate response to various types of emergencies.
+This website describes basic responses to emergency situations: shelter-in-place and evacuations.
 The UH ALERT message will indicate which step to follow in case of emergencies; however it is best that members of the campus community develop a basic knowledge of which response is appropriate for various situations so that they can respond to the emergency as quickly as possible.
-Individuals with disabilities should follow the responses outlined on the Be Prepared website but make accommodations for situations in which elevators are inaccessible, precluding evacuation.
+Individuals with disabilities should follow the responses outlined on the Be Prepared page but make accommodations for situations in which elevators are inaccessible, precluding evacuation.

 EVACUATIONS